HarshKapadia2/networking/ssh.md

 ### `ssh`

 Connect to a remote machine and forward ports.
+For more on port forwarding and its types, look at the 'Tunneling and port forwarding' bullet point in the [Resources](#resources) section below.

 Usually provided by the `openssh-client` package.